Wednesday, September 29, 2010

 Mission Viejo, CA 92630

 Our second dish was a chef's special, Honey Walnut Shrimp.
 I have had this dish at other restaurants and have liked it.
-Here it was just okay.
+Here, it was just okay.
 The white sauce that came with this was a little off to me.
-I liked the candied walnuts, but the shrimp was kind of lost in this dish.
+I liked the candied walnuts, but the shrimp was lost in this dish.
 The shrimp did not pop with flavor like you would expect.
 Katie had never had this before and was not a real fan, but I let her pick the soup, so we were even.

 For more information about Lakeside Chinese Cuisine, head to their website here: https://www.lakesidechinesecuisine.com/